OSINTELProject/Rblogdown/content/Daily Rundown/blog-18.md

-## Tunisia Parliamental Woes
+## Tunisia's Parliamental Woes

 *Preface-Not an expert on Tunisia in the slightest but I've been following (off and on) what's been going on with  its president (Kais Saied) abolishing parliament back on 26 July 2021.
-I've read conflcting reports over the past few months describing this as a coup or a necessary step in addressing his constituents needs.
+I've read conflicting reports over the past few months describing this as a coup or a necessary step in addressing his constituents needs.

 I still don't know what to call the political developments in Tunisia but this article was interesting.[^3] While it is another western pundit labelling President Saied as bad, this continues a trend of describing the past 6 months or so closer to coup status.